genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/03_advanced.md

 id: advanced
 ---

-The state machine can be injected to event handler script or API
+The state machine can be injected to the Event Handler script or API.

 ## StateMachineBuilder

 You can build state machine using this interface by providing following:
-- Entity of the state machine, in below example it is called Trade
+- Entity of the state machine.
+In below example it is called Trade.
-- State of entity field to manage, this field needs to be ENUM field, in below example it is called TradeStatus
+- State of entity field to manage, this field needs to be ENUM field.
+In the below example it is called TradeStatus
-- The side effect of a state change, it is something you can subscribe to when the state changes, in below example it is called TradeEffect
+- The side effect of a state change, is something you can subscribe to when the state changes.
+In below example it is called TradeEffect.

 ```kotlin
 sealed class TradeEffect {